 On time: Everyone was on board early for this inaugural flight.
 It takes three hours and 30 minutes to get to Rarotonga.
 We arrived 15 minutes ahead of schedule.

-My seat: 2F with the basic starter fare.
+2F with the basic starter fare.

 Fellow passengers: New Zealanders and Australians heading off on holiday with a sprinkling of Cook Islanders as well as Jetstar executives and Cook Island officials.

 How full: There were about 40 seats free so there was plenty of room to move about the cabin or spread out on to free seats.

 Entertainment: The Jetstar magazine is available in all seat pockets with lots of travel advice, puzzles and quizzes.
 Plenty of people were using their own devices to watch films or TV shows and listen to music.
 Or you could go old-school and read a book.

 Food and drink: With Jetstar, you can pre-purchase from the Jetstar Cafe online or pay on board using a credit card.
 There's a wide range of snacks, sandwiches, as well as a handful of hot options (ham and cheese toasties and pies) with some healthier salads available.
 The combo deals are good value: $10 for cheese and biscuits with a glass of wine.

 Luggage: 7kg of hand luggage is included with the starter fare.
 Additional hold luggage is available at a cost.